frank-895/personal_wine_journal/README.md

 **Lessons Learned**

-This project was a learning experience in developing websites using key web technologies, including HTML, CSS3, JavaScript, and JSON.
+This project was a valuable learning experience in developing websites using key web technologies, including HTML, CSS3, JavaScript, and JSON.
 Through building the Personal Wine Journal, I gained hands-on experience in:

 - HTML: Structuring web pages and understanding the foundation of web development.
 - CSS3: Implementing responsive designs and layouts to ensure the website works well on various screen sizes.
 - JavaScript: Adding interactivity, including DOM manipulation and handling user input for recording and displaying data.
 - JSON: Storing and managing user data such as wine tasting notes and bottle specifications in a structured format.

+Additionally, I gained insight into collaborating in Agile and Lean development environments.
+Working within these frameworks helped me:

+- Agile: Understand the importance of iterative development, regular feedback, and continuous improvement.
+I learned how to break down tasks into manageable sprints and actively collaborate with team members to adjust priorities and ensure the project stayed on track.
+- Lean: Focus on efficiency by reducing waste and optimizing workflow.
+This approach encouraged me to refine processes, deliver functional components quickly, and emphasize user value throughout development.
-This project improved my ability to work with the front-end web stack and provided a solid understanding of how to create dynamic, interactive web applications.
+This project not only improved my ability to work with the front-end web stack but also provided a solid understanding of how to create dynamic, interactive web applications while applying Agile and Lean methodologies to deliver high-quality software efficiently

 **Future Improvements**
 - Back-End Integration: Connect the website to a back-end server and database to store user entries and account information.